Ecuadorian–Peruvian territorial dispute: Wars of Independence

 Panama.
-It was Simón Bolivar's dream to unite all of South America, a project which he would never achieve.
+It was Simón Bolívar's dream to unite all of South America, a project which he would never achieve.

-Even before the battles for the freedom of the South American colonies were over, Bolivar established the uti possidetis juris principle as the basis for the territorial demarcation of the new nation-states that were to be born out of the ancient colonial jurisdictions.
+Even before the battles for the freedom of the South American colonies were over, Bolívar established the uti possidetis juris principle as the basis for the territorial demarcation of the new nation-states that were to be born out of the ancient colonial jurisdictions.
 In essence, the principle stated that the borders of the new countries should correspond to the Spanish administrative borders, as they were in 1809.
 By this principle, the territory of the Viceroyalty of Peru would become the Republic of Peru (modern Peru), and the territory of the Viceroyalty of New Granada would become the Republic of Colombia (Greater Colombia, which included modern Colombia, Venezuela, Ecuador, and Panama).
 Border disputes arose when Peru began basing its borders on the Cedula Real of 1802 which gave them rights to claim territory in the Amazon region and the Cédula of 1803 which gave Peru the right to claim Guayaquil and the coast of Ecuador.
-Colombia claims that both Cedulas are do not change political borders because the Cedula of 1802 refers only to Ecclesiastical borders and the 1803 cedula deals with mercantile and military jurisdictions.
-Gran Colombia basis its borders on the unmodified Cédula of 1740 to define its borders with Peru.
+Colombia claimed that both Cedulas do not change political borders because the Cedula of 1802 refers only to Ecclesiastical borders and the 1803 cedula deals with mercantile and military jurisdictions.
+Gran Colombia based its borders on the unmodified Cédula of 1740 to define its borders with Peru.